xlladdins/xll/docs/Excel4MacrosH-P.md

     > status bar is returned to normal (that is, command help messages
     > are displayed).

-Text    is the message you want to display in the status bar.
+Text&nbsp;&nbsp;&nbsp;&nbsp;is the message you want to display in the status bar.
 If text is "" (empty text), Microsoft Excel removes any messages currently displayed in the status bar.

 **Remarks**